yjp20/prism/docs/guides/09-postman-collection.md

 Events are linked to the Postman hosted platform, so Prism will skip this section entirely.

-For this reason, if some of these event handlers have scripts that modify a local variable used in some of the request/response pair, Prism won't be aware of these changes.
+For this reason, if some event handlers have scripts that modify a local variable used in a request/response pair, Prism won't be aware of these changes.
 Global variables are ignored by Prism since they're not tracked in the Postman Application and not the singular Postman Collection.

 ### JSON Schema Generation